YuriyIvon/DatabaseBenchmark/README.md

 * `Items` - a list of values from which one must be randomly picked.
 * `WeightedItems` - a list of objects providing values along with their probabilities, from which one must be randomly picked.
 Each object has two attributes, where `Value` is a value and `Weight` is its probability in the range between 0 and 1.

 At least one of the attributes from above must be provided.
 The sum of probabilities in the `WeightedItems` attribute must not exceed 1.
-If both attributes are specified, the generator calculates the total probability in `WeightedItems` and chooses to go with `WeightedItems` based on this total.
-Therefore, the probability of using the `Items` collection is 1 minus the total probability in the `WeightedItems`.
-Both collections can be used when there are many available values, where only a small subset need to be made more frequent among the generated values.
-In this case all items can be listed in the `Items` collection, and the "boosted" values - in `WeightedItems` along with their respective probabilities.
+If both attributes are specified, the generator calculates the total probability in `WeightedItems`, subtracts it from 1, and evenly distributes the result between elements of the `Items` collection.
+Therefore, if all probabilities in the `WeightedItems` collection add up to 1, no values from the `Items` collection will ever be produced.
+Using both attributes provides a way to boost the probability of a few terms from a large list.

 #### ListIterator<a name="listiterator_generator"></a>
 Sequentially returns each item from the provided list.
 Once the end of the list is reached, the data generation process stops, so that no generated queries or data source rows can be further produced.